merkle-open/request-registry/README.md

   .then((data) => console.log(data.name));
 ```

-## Converters - not implemented yet!
+## Converters - Still a work in progress!

-~~Converters allow to cache data transformations for cases where the backend data does not match with your frontend
+Converters allow to cache data transformations for cases where the backend data does not match with your frontend
-data structure requirements.~~
+data structure requirements.

 ```ts
 const userEndpoint = createGetEndpoint<{ id: string }, { firstName: string; lastName: string }>({